screwyprof/testy/docs/use-cases.md

 ![Answer detail with correct answers shown](images/screenshots/21-student-answer-correct.png)

-**Timer**: if a time limit is set, the system checks elapsed time on each submission.
-Exceeding the limit auto-finishes the test.
-In all-on-page mode, a countdown timer is visible at the top.
-In one-per-page mode, enforcement is server-side only — no visible timer.
+**Timer**: in all-on-page mode, a countdown timer is visible at the top.
+In one-per-page mode there is no visible timer.
+Time limit is checked only when the test is finalized — if exceeded, the result is flagged but the student is not stopped mid-test.

 **Per-question timing**: tracked only in one-per-page mode (results show "Time Taken" column).
 All-on-page mode has no per-question timing.

-**Session loss**: test state lives in PHP session.
-Session expiry = lost progress, no recovery.
-In practice never an issue — tests are short enough to complete within session lifetime.
+---

+## Known Limitations

+- Questions cannot be edited after creation — must delete and recreate
+- Time limit not enforced during test — only checked retroactively when finalizing results
+- Admin and educator roles share the same access in code — educator can reach user management by URL